Safarveisi/DRL/README.md

 # DQN
 DQN-based model-free RL algorithms

+## Documentation of algorithms
+You can find information about algorithms and technical considerations in the file `dql.pdf`.

+## Algorithms
-## Double DQN
+### Double DQN
-The implementation for the double DQN is available in `ddqn.py`.
+You can access the double Deep Q-Network (DDQN) implementation in the file named `ddqn.py`.
-## Prioritized Experience replay Double DQN
+### Prioritized Experience replay Double DQN
 TBD